Does an impartial consultation process really exist?

 - Ask people with extensive experience to avoid conflict of interest.

-Why Getting Different Answers to Your Questions is Good for the Consulting Process
+The Benefit of Getting Different Answers to Your Questions in the Consultation Process

 What usually happens in the process of collecting answers from multiple sources is that you get very different answers to the same question.